simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 The next pattern we will have a closer look at in the implementation of the project is Event Sourcing.
 Event Sourcing is a pattern where the state of an application is determined by a sequence of events.
 Instead of storing the current state of an object, we store the events that lead to the current state of the object.
 This has the advantage that we can rebuild the state of the object at any point in time by replaying the events.
 Combined with CQRS, we can use the events to update the read side of the application via Projections.
 We are following the definition from Marten for Projections as any strategy for generating "read side" views from the raw events.

+## Technologies used

+In adddition to the structure and flow of the application we want to give a short overview of the technologies used in the project.
+First to mention is that the whole project uses Kotlin as the main programming language, means the backend and the frontend are written in Kotlin.
+As we are writing a web application we are using Spring Boot as the backend framework.
+From Spring we are using Spring MVC for the REST API, Spring events for the event bus and parts of Spring Data for the transaction management.

+For the persistence we are using Ktorm, which is a Kotlin ORM and has an integration with Spring Boot.
+For the migration of the database we are using Flyway.
+For the database itself we are using PostgreSQL, for debugging and testing we are using an embedded PostgreSQL database from zonky.io.

+We choose Jackson for the serialization and deserialization of the JSON objects.

+To test the application we are using Kotest, which is a testing framework for Kotlin, which supports multiple testing styles and comes with an assertion library and the possibility to write property based tests.

+* Kotlin
+* Spring Boot with Spring MVC, Spring events, and parts of Spring Data
+* Ktorm
+* Flyway
+* PostgreSQL
+* Embedded PostgreSQL database from zonky.io
+* Jackson
+* Kotest
+* Kotlin Multiplatform Compose

 ## Package structure and application flow

 #### Package structure